 Generally, hyperosmolar hyperglycemic state is initially suspected when a markedly elevated glucose level is found in a fingerstick specimen obtained in the course of a workup of altered mental status.
 If measurements have not already been obtained, measurement of serum electrolytes, blood urea nitrogen (BUN) and creatinine, glucose, ketones, and plasma osmolality should be done.
 Urine should be tested for ketones.
 Serum potassium levels are usually normal, but sodium may be low or high depending on volume deficits.
 Hyperglycemia may cause dilutional hyponatremia, so measured serum sodium is corrected by adding 1.6 mEq/L (1.6 mmol/L) for each 100 mg/dL (5.6 mmol/L) elevation of serum glucose over 100 mg/dL (5.6 mmol/L).
 BUN and serum creatinine levels are markedly increased.
 Arterial pH is usually > 7.3, but occasionally mild metabolic acidosis Metabolic Acidosis Metabolic acidosis is primary reduction in bicarbonate (HCO3−), typically with compensatory reduction in carbon dioxide partial pressure (Pco2); pH may be markedly low or slightly... read more develops due to lactate accumulation.

 The fluid deficit can exceed 10 L, and acute circulatory collapse is a common cause of death.
 Widespread thrombosis is a frequent finding on autopsy, and in some cases bleeding may occur as a consequence of disseminated intravascular coagulation Disseminated Intravascular Coagulation (DIC) Disseminated intravascular coagulation (DIC) involves abnormal, excessive generation of thrombin and fibrin in the circulating blood.
 During the process, increased platelet aggregation and coagulation... read more .
 Other complications include aspiration pneumonia Aspiration Pneumonitis and Pneumonia Aspiration pneumonitis and pneumonia are caused by inhaling toxic and/or irritant substances, usually gastric contents, into the lungs.
-Chemical pneumonitis, bacterial pneumonia, or airway obstruction... read more , acute renal failure Acute Kidney Injury (AKI) Acute kidney injury is a rapid decrease in renal function over days to weeks, causing an accumulation of nitrogenous products in the blood (azotemia) with or without reduction in amount of urine... read more , and acute respiratory distress syndrome Acute Hypoxemic Respiratory Failure (AHRF, ARDS) Acute hypoxemic respiratory failure is severe arterial hypoxemia that is refractory to supplemental oxygen.
-It is caused by intrapulmonary shunting of blood resulting from airspace filling or... read more .
+Chemical pneumonitis, bacterial pneumonia, or airway obstruction... read more , acute renal failure Acute Kidney Injury (AKI) Acute kidney injury is a rapid decrease in renal function over days to weeks, causing an accumulation of nitrogenous products in the blood (azotemia) with or without reduction in amount of urine... read more , and acute respiratory distress syndrome Acute Hypoxemic Respiratory Failure (AHRF, ARDS) Acute hypoxemic respiratory failure is defined as severe hypoxemia (PaO2 (See also Overview of Mechanical Ventilation.)
+Airspace filling in acute hypoxemic respiratory failure (AHRF) may result... read more .